pulumi/docs/pulumi-hugo/themes/default/content/blog/whats-new-k8s-2.0/index.md

-We recently announced the 2.0 release of Pulumi which includes parity for [Node.js (JavaScript, TypeScript)](/docs/languages-sdks/javascript), [Python](/docs/languages-sdks/python/), [.NET (C#, F#, etc)](/docs/languages-sdks/dotnet) and [Go](/docs/languages-sdks/go/), and improvements to Kubernetes and dozens of other [supported cloud resource providers](/registry/) and [packages](/docs/reference/pkg#package-documentation).
+We recently announced the 2.0 release of Pulumi which includes parity for [Node.js (JavaScript, TypeScript)](/docs/languages-sdks/javascript), [Python](/docs/languages-sdks/python/), [.NET (C#, F#, etc)](/docs/languages-sdks/dotnet) and [Go](/docs/languages-sdks/go/), and improvements to Kubernetes and dozens of other [supported cloud resource providers](/registry/).

 [Kubernetes support](/registry/packages/kubernetes/) in Pulumi spans orchestration of clusters and application workloads.
 Clusters can be managed by cloud providers or self-managed.